PoCInnovation/Pool2023/Software/day03/Typescript/README.md

 That's where authentication comes into play 🚀

-Ie has many purposes in this world of servers and API.<br>
+It has many purposes in this world of servers and API.<br>
 Manage users accounts, control activities and limit privileges requiring to know the user identity are some examples.